filipednb/spring-core/README.md

 Another way of declaring a dependency bean inside another is defining a `<bean />` element inside the `<property />` or `<constructor-arg />` elements.
 It defines an inner bean.

-There are three ways of dependency injection that will be managed by Spring IoC container

 ```xml
 <import resource="applicationContextBeanImport-instrument.xml" />